It's Okay (One Blood): Music video

 The Game made a music video for the song, which debuted on BET on August 22, 2006.
 The video features revised lyrics in order to accommodate television decency standards.
 There are appearances in the video by Juice, Ya Boy, Nu Jerzey Devil, DJ Skee, Andrew Reid, Wada Blood, Young JR, Mickey Jarrett Jr and Tyrese.
+This video peaked #76 on BET's Notarized: The Top 100 of 2006.

 Remixes

 An official remix was released on November 7, 2006.
 It features 25 hip-hop artists including The Game.
 They rap in this order: